 Foods with an umami taste are savory, earthy-tasting, and often have a meaty or brothy taste.
 Examples of the umami taste can be found in soy protein, mushrooms, Parmesan cheese, and miso.

 Roasting and broiling the chicken is the most time-consuming part of making this chicken teriyaki recipe.
 Everything else is super quick!
 My favorite part is the I Heart Umami chicken teriyaki sauce.
-It is SO good!
-It has the amazing taste of restaurant teriyaki sauce but without all of the excess salt, you can eat it guilt-free!
+It is so good, and has the amazing taste of restaurant teriyaki sauce but without all of the excess salt and sugar.

 Serving Suggestions